Sigma Designs: Product divisions

 Sigma Designs provides system-on-a-chip (SoC) products to deliver entertainment and control to consumers:

 Media and video processing

 On July 9, 2010, Sigma Designs announced its media processors were used by French company, Free Inc., to deliver the first 3D broadcasts of the World Cup, as well as Europe’s first ongoing 3D content.

 Sigma Designs offers media and video processing technology, with the SMP8910 and SMP8670 processors, introduced at the 2011 Consumer Electronics Show.
 The 2011 technology offered VXP video processing to clean up artifacts and picture quality on High Definition and 3D content.
 Although the 8910 chipset was announced at CES (January) 2011, no implementations of this chipset seemed imminent until September 2012.
-In September 2012, Syabas demonstrated their new Popcorn Hour A-400 media player using the 8911 non-macromedia version of the 8910 chipset at IFA 2012 and Cedia 2012.
+In September 2012, Syabas demonstrated its new Popcorn Hour A-400 media player using the 8911 non-macromedia version of the 8910 chipset at IFA 2012 and Cedia 2012.
 It is expected to start shipping November 2012.